deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 The main problem was that Electron is a full browser which uses multiple processes, and you can't easily pass pointers to C-structs over process boundaries, ignoring that this would a bad idea[^bad-idea].
-On Android and iOS you can just call Delta Chat core from the UI thread.
+On Android and iOS you can just call Delta Chat core from the UI thread, because the UI thread there is not a completely different process.
 So we ended up writing a JSON API on top of the Node.js NAPI bindings on top of the C bindings, more about that below in the comparison.

 [^bad-idea]: Why is passing memory pointers across process boundaries potentially dangerous?
 Two main reasons: you still need to free/cleanup the remote resource after using it